Primary Image

 • The highest score of PASE is in the age group 50-64 for younger people and above 65 for elderly.

-• Translated and validated in a variety of languages such as Japanese and Chinese.
+• Translated and validated in a variety of languages such as Japanese, Chinese, Turkish, and Igbo.

-• Lack of information about MCID, cut-off scores, interrater/intrarater reliability, face validity, and responsiveness.
+• Lack of information about MCID, cut-off scores, interrater/intrarater reliability, and responsiveness.

 • Evidence suggests that the PASE overestimates gender-specific tasks in regards to weighing task values.
 Specifically, the study mentioned women’s physical activity as compared to men, due to an incorrect weighing of heavy housework and caring for others (Hagiwara, 2008).